vapor-community/PassKit/Sources/Orders/Orders.docc/Orders.md

 ## Overview

-The Orders framework provides a set of tools to help you create, build, and distribute orders that users can track and manage in Apple Wallet using a Vapor server.
+The Orders framework provides a set of tools to help you create, build, and distribute orders trackable in the Apple Wallet app using a Vapor server.
 It also provides a way to update orders after they have been distributed, using APNs, and models to store order and device data.

 For information on Apple Wallet orders, see the [Apple Developer Documentation](https://developer.apple.com/documentation/walletorders).